pushpindersingh/Pheasant/README.md

 # Pheasant Solutions
 ------------------------------------

-This Repository will have have some demo or test projects for experiment
+This Repository will have some demo or test projects for experiment

 @Copyright Pheasant Solutions